Shenice6791/Shenice-Sandbox/writing samples/Generic SaaS instructions.md

 ## Navigate the Dashboard

-Upon logging in, you'll be greeted by the dashboard.
+When you log in, you'll be greeted by the dashboard.
 This central hub provides an overview of your key activities and quick access to the main sections:

 - **Home**: Your starting point with an overview of recent activities and notifications.
 - **Projects**: Manage your projects, view tasks, and track progress.